 Many RTL8153B-based USB Ethernet adapters (including models from TP-Link, Ugreen, and others) use a dual-mode design.
 When first plugged in, they present themselves as a USB CD-ROM drive (product ID 0bda:8151) containing a Windows driver installer.
 A special kernel driver called r8152-cfgselector is supposed to intercept this, switch the device to Ethernet mode (product ID 0bda:8153), and hand it off to the r8152 network driver.

 The problem is a boot-time race condition.
-On the Raspberry Pi 5 running OpenWrt, the USB device enumerates at around t=4s during boot, but r8152-cfgselector doesn’t load until around t=8s.
-In that 4-second gap, the usb-storage driver claims the device as a CD-ROM, and the Ethernet driver never gets a chance.
+On the Raspberry Pi 5 running OpenWrt, the USB device enumerates at around t=4s during boot, but r8152-cfgselector doesn’t load until t=8-25s (it varies between boots).
+In that gap, the usb-storage driver claims the device as a CD-ROM, and the Ethernet driver never gets a chance.

 You can confirm this by checking dmesg after a cold boot: